emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 # Using Kafka Module in Mendix

-In this microlearning we will focus on how you can utilize the Kafka Module from Mendix as available in the Mendix Store to consume and produce data from topics managed within the eMagiz Kafka Cluster.
+In this microlearning, we will focus on how you can utilize the Kafka Module from Mendix as available in the Mendix Store to consume and produce data from topics managed within the eMagiz Kafka Cluster.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: January 13th 2021
+- Last update: January 13th, 2021
 - Required reading time: 10 minutes

 ## 1. Prerequisites